jossello/AI-Opportunity-Managment/01-the-bet/diagnostic.md

 If native and I build with Claude skills, the moat is the extent to which the company wants to customize the workflow or other aspects of the intake.

 **Named attacker (from partner challenge):**
 Salesforce AgentForce may end up treating AI agents like digital employees.
-Complext Enterprise Workflows will still be the moat.
+Complex Enterprise Workflows will still be the moat.

 The pattern is that almost everyone is building systems to answer: "How do we govern AI?"

-My strongest differentiation is answering the Responsibility Engineering pov:
+***My strongest differentiation is answering the Responsibility Engineering pov:
-"What job does this AI have, what authority does it have, and how do humans supervise it?"
+"What job does this AI have, what authority does it have, and how do humans supervise it?"**
 ---

 ## Top Vulnerability